 These houses are also equipped with bedrooms, a kitchen and a shower.
 They are situated at the heart of the village and its action.

-Both types of accommodation cost $ 10a day.
-There is also the possibility to include lunch and dinner for an additional $5 a day.
+Both types of accommodation cost $ 10 per day.
+There is also the possibility to include lunch and dinner for an additional $5 per day.
 A typical workday starts at 8am and finishes at 3pm with a 1h lunch break at around noon.

 As we are currently in the process of making a permaculture plan, we need a specialist in this area.